 - Set out all of your ingredients and equipment, pre-measure them ahead of time.

-- Once you're ready, all there is to do is add all of the ingredients and mix until smooth.
+- Make sure you preheat your oven.
+Once you're ready, all there is to do is add all of the ingredients to the bowl of a stand mixer affixed with a paddle attachment and mix at medium speed until smooth.
+Alternatively, use a hand mixer for the same effect.

-- You will need plastic wrap to create a cylinder-like shape for the cookies.
+- You will need a large piece of plastic wrap to create a cylinder-like shape for the cookies.
 Using clean hands, quickly form the dough into a ball and then add it to the plastic wrap.

 - Bring the sides of the plastic wrap up and gently press the dough while rolling and forming the dough into a cylinder.
 Your hands will only touch the dough through the plastic wrap at this point.
 Take your time with this step and keep rolling and pressing until your desired shape is reached.

-- The next step is to refrigerate your dough for 1 hour, then you're ready to slice and bake!
-Right before slicing, let the dough sit on the counter for a couple of minutes.
+- The next step is to let the dough chill in the refrigerator for 1 hour, then you're ready to slice and bake!
+Right before slicing, let the dough sit on the counter for 10-15 minutes.
+The shortbread dough should be very cold but not frozen.

 Can I freeze slice and bake cookie dough?